 Fortitude, one of the four Cardinal Virtues, is not just about enduring evil and hardship for the sake of doing good.
 It is also about taking aggressive action against evil.
 If we see sin in our lives, we mustn’t tolerate it, make excuses for it, and procrastinate.
 We must pounce on it and rip it out.

 The sham holiness of the Pharisees was hard on others sin but made excuses for its own faults.
 This post is offered as a reflection on the Scriptures readings for the Sixth (6th) Sunday in Ordinary time, cycle A — Sirach 15: 15-20; Psalm 119; I Corinthians 2:6-10; Matthew 5:17-37.
 It is also an appropriate commentary on the readings for the 26th Sunday in Ordinary Time, cycle B – 26th Sunday in Ordinary Time, liturgical cycle B — Numbers 11: 25-29; Psalm 19; James 5:1-6; Mark 9:38-48.
-The readings for both of these Sundays tell us to take aggressive action to repent and avoid the near occasion of sin.
+The readings for both of these Sundays tell us to take aggressive action to repent, unlike the Pharisees, and avoid the near occasion of sin.